-The only other person at the bus stop was a Greek girl in her early twenties staring sullenly into the distance, shuffling her trainers every now and then and occasionally glancing over at me- the pale English lass who was refusing to sit in the shade in a desperate attempt to achieve something resembling a tan.
-Even though I was at a bus stop, not on a beach.
+The only other person at the bus stop was a Greek girl in her early twenties staring sullenly into the distance, shuffling her trainers every now and then and occasionally glancing over at me- the pale English lass who was refusing to sit in the shade in a desperate attempt to achieve something resembling a tan…even though I was at a bus stop, not on a beach.
 Every now and then a car or a coach load of tourists would trundle past, but for the most part the road was rather on the quiet side.
-The background noise of cicadas chirruping away carried on underneath the every-now-and-then drive-bys, punctuated with the laughter of some old Greek grandads gathered outside a bar over the road drinking extra-strength Greek coffee.
+The background noise of cicadas chirruped away like a soundtrack underneath the every-now-and-then drive-bys, punctuated with the laughter of some old Greek grandads gathered outside a bar over the road drinking extra-strength Greek coffee.

 The Grandads give it away

 It was a beat or two after the Grandfather Collective’s loudest laughter thus far, that the Greek girl turned to me.

 The fact that she was asking, in English, if I was Greek, told me that she was almost certain that there was no way on this earth that I could possibly be of Greek heritage.
 I’ve got a real Casper the Friendly Ghost vibe going on in terms of my skin colour, know what I’m saying?
 After we’d established my very much non-Greekness:

 “I just overheard what those old men were saying.
 In Greek.
 They don’t think there will be any buses today, because it’s a public holiday.”

 It was about an hour’s bus journey from Argyrades to Kerkyra, and in 30C heat up and down some seriously hilly ground- whilst carrying a hand-luggage sized bag- that is just not a distance that I’d consider walkable my friends.
 I was in a real conundrum; and so was she.
 The only thing that I could really offer up in reply at that point was